-Norovirus Food Poisoning Attorneys
+Norovirus Food Poisoning Lawyer

 Norovirus is actually a large group of contagious viruses known to cause serious gastroenteritis illnesses.
 This virus easily spreads between individuals through infection of specific foods and beverages or on contaminated food prep surfaces.
 Many individuals acquire norovirus from ready-to-eat products prepared by food workers, fresh produce or other food items that have been contaminated with vomit or feces from any individual infected with the illness.